Payments for job seekers

 Parenting Payment is an income support payment while you’re a young child’s main carer.
 This payment supports parents or guardians to help with the cost of raising children.

 You may be able to get a payment while you’re studying.

 Austudy is for full time students and Australian Apprentices aged 25 or older.

 ABSTUDY is for Aboriginal or Torres Strait Islanders who are studying or undertaking an Australian Apprenticeship.

-Youth Allowance for students and apprentices is financial help if you’re 24 or younger and studying or an Australian Apprentice.
-To get this payment you need to be 16 to 24 years of age.
+Youth Allowance for students and apprentices is financial help if you’re 16 to 24 and studying or an Australian Apprentice.

 You may be eligible for other payments if you’re studying or training and getting certain income support payments.